shenkanghui/ROS_Driver-for-Aceinna-RTK/README.md

      rtk_msg contants three msgs, rtkmsg_gnss、rtkmsg_imu、rtkmsg_ins, each supports log Aceinna-RTK GNSS/IMU/INS message.
      These three msgs are composed of ros std_msg header and specific rtk message content.
 You can use cmd "rosmsg show" to see the detial of each rtk_msg.
 -----'ros_rtk'
-     ros_rtk is the ros driver for Aceinna-RTK, it will process GNSS/IMU/INS message received form Aceinna-RTK by serial.
+     ros_rtk is the ros driver for Aceinna-RTK, it will process GNSS/IMU/INS message received form Aceinna-RTK by serial or eth and
      log the message to ROS by Rostopic.

 ---How to use